-BEFORE you purchase a Wifi card, please consider whether you actually need it:
+BEFORE you purchase a WiFi card, please consider whether you actually need it:

 With the base Command Station (CS) consisting of just an Arduino Mega and an Arduino Motor Driver (no WiFi board), you must use a USB cable to connect to a computer to run JMRI or our EX‑WebThrottle, or to connect to another controller.
 The controller (aka Throttle) is what sends commands to the Command Station to run your trains and control your accessories.

-If you intend to run trains from a PC or Raspberry Pi, either by entering <DCC++> commands, by using EX‑WebThrottle, JMRI, Rocrail, or similar, then YOU DO NOT NEED WiFi ON THE Command Station.
+If you intend to run trains from a PC or Raspberry Pi, either by entering DCC-EX Native Commands, by using EX‑WebThrottle, JMRI, Rocrail, or similar, then YOU DO NOT NEED WiFi ON THE Command Station.
 Save yourself some money, and a lot of hassle, by buying a longer USB cable (or a Wireless USB bridge (HC-12) if you prefer).
-Using Wifi (OR Ethernet) to talk between JMRI and CommandStation is complex, slow and functionally limited and is therefore NOT SUPPORTED.
+Using WiFi (OR Ethernet) to talk between JMRI and CommandStation is complex, slow and functionally limited and is therefore NOT SUPPORTED.
 However, you can STILL use a wireless throttle with a JMRI setup.
 The computer or Pi you use to run your train software will already have WiFi capability, and you can connect through THAT instead of directly to the Command Station, while the Command Station gets its commands through the USB connection.

-If you wish to disconnect your PC/Pi and run trains from your phone or tablet using ONLY Engine Driver (or other wiThrottle Protocol devices) connected directly to the EX‑CommandStation, then you will need Wifi, and will have to budget some setup and learning time.
+If you wish to disconnect your PC/Pi and run trains from your phone or tablet using ONLY Engine Driver (or other wiThrottle Protocol devices) connected directly to the EX‑CommandStation, then you will need WiFi, and will have to budget some setup and learning time.

 Most boards based on the ESP8266 should work with EX‑CommandStation.
 However, with all the variations and software versions out there, we’ve compiled this list of known tested, working hardware.
 We will add more over time.

-Fore more boards you may be able to use, see the WiFi Boards Section
+For more boards you may be able to use, see the WiFi Boards Section

 While it may be possible to run WiFi on an Uno, Nano or Pro Mini, it is currently not supported.
 The Uno simply does not have enough memory to run networking in addition to all the other Command Station features (network code takes about 10kB of progmem and about 2kB of RAM).
 Also, there is only one hardware serial port.
 There would be a conflict with the USB port used for logging and connection to software like JMRI being shared.